gtasic/Option-Pricing-Engine-Cpp-Python/README.md

 # Option Pricing & Hedging Engine (C++/Python) 📈

-A high-performance quantitative finance library for option pricing, risk analysis (Greeks), and backtesting of a delta-hedging strategy.
+A high-performance quantitative finance project for option pricing, risk analysis (Greeks), backtesting of a delta-hedging strategy and volatility arbitrage.
 The core engine is built in C++ for speed, with a Python interface for flexible analysis and deployment.

 ---